navindra-bit/WpfUIHub/README.md

 ## 🎯 Purpose

-This repository is made for beginners who are learning WPF (Windows Presentation Foundation).
-It contains simple and clean UI designs like login and registration pages, built using XAML.
+This repository is made for beginners who are learning WPF (Windows Presentation Foundation) It contains simple and clean UI designs like login and registration pages, built using XAML

 You can use these designs as: